weiweitop/documentation/_posts/2020-09-06-prod-enhancements.md

 ### July 2018 (#11057)

 Earlier only approved batches were able to view or generate payslip.
-Now even unapproved batches can be viewed in ESS with the help of a new parameter in HRW+ Application parameters **'Show Payslip in HR Works Plus'** (HSS-1) with options, **None/Always/Only for Approved Batches/Only after Payment Date**.
+Now even unapproved batches can be viewed in ESS with the help of a new parameter in HRW+ Application parameters **'Show Payslip in HROn Plus'** (HSS-1) with options, **None/Always/Only for Approved Batches/Only after Payment Date**.
 Display of Payslip is controlled based on this Parameter, However, default option will be 'Only for Approved Batches'.
 This parameter will be hidden by default.

 ![](images/prod-enhance-image86.png)